Norsk-Tipping/kafka-connect-jdbc-flatten/README.md

 ## flatten.coordinates
 default `false`

-    Whether to store topic, partition, offset in each of the target tables when flatten is enabled destination tables based on array value schema.
+    Whether to store topic, partition, offset in each of the target tables when flatten is enabled.
     This can be handy to join data from several target tables that belong to the same record.

 ## flatten.coordinates.fields
 default `kafkatopic, kafkapartition, "kafkaoffset, kafkatimestamp, kafkatimestamp_type`

      List of comma-separated kafka metadata field names.
 If empty, the defaults: kafkatopic, kafkapartition, kafkaoffset,
      kafkatimestamp will be used.
-Note that coordinates must be set to true to propagate the record metadata to the sink.
+Note that flatten.coordinates must be set to true to propagate the record metadata to the sink.

 ## flatten.delimiter